Top 5 Ahrefs Alternatives in 2021

 Conclusion: an affordable alternative if you are especially looking for a backlinks checker.

-Each of the Ahrefs alternatives we’ve discussed has their own pros and cons: some are affordable (one is free), some others offer different set of features and/or specializations.
-It’s important to choose the right tool according to your needs and your budget to maximize cost-efficiency.
+Each of the Ahrefs alternatives we’ve discussed has its own pros and cons: some are affordable (one is free), some others offer a different set of features and/or specializations.
+It’s important to choose the right SEO tool according to your needs and your budget to maximize cost-efficiency.
+If you want to discuss what tool will be right for your business don’t hesitate to contact B2B SEO consultant.